yosephdev/mastery-hub/README.md

 ## User Experience

-The primary goal of this project is to provide an exceptional user experience for both learners and experts.
+The primary goal of this project is to provide an exceptional user experience for learners, mentors, and administrators.
 Users will enjoy a seamless and intuitive process for creating profiles, joining skill-sharing sessions, and managing their learning progress.
 The system will be designed with a clean and modern interface, ensuring ease of use and accessibility across various devices.

-Experts will benefit from a comprehensive administrative interface that streamlines the management of their sessions, participants, and feedback.
-The interface will be user-friendly and efficient, allowing experts to quickly access and update relevant data, ensuring smooth operations and excellent service.
+### Mentees
+Mentees can create profiles to specify their learning goals, browse available sessions, join mentorship programs, and track their skill development progress.

+### Mentors
+Mentors can set up profiles showcasing their expertise, create and manage skill-sharing sessions, and provide guidance to mentees through structured mentorship programs.

+### Admins
+Admins have access to an administrative interface to manage user accounts, oversee platform activities, and ensure the smooth operation of the platform.

 ## Project Goals

 1. Develop a user-friendly skill-sharing platform
-2. Provide an administrative interface
+2. Provide comprehensive profiles for mentees, mentors, and admins
 3. Ensure data integrity and security
 4. Enhance user experience
 5. Optimize for performance and scalability